haugene/docker-transmission-openvpn/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Container is not behaving as expected
+about: Container is not behaving as expected, please make sure this is docker/transmission related and NOT provider related
 title: ''
 labels: 'bug'
 assignees: ''